PhoenixWeaver/BTPW_thephoenixflix/README.md

 - **PostgreSQL Community**: For robust database technology
 - **Open Source Contributors**: Whose work enables modern web development
 - **Christmas Theme inspired by ZeliAI**: For the creative inspiration behind the festive theme.
-- **Christmas Music provided by SEHERAZADA and Christmas Songs and Carols**: For providing a wonderful holiday soundtrack.
+- **Christmas Music provided by SEHERAZADA, ItsMyrik, and Christmas Songs and Carols - Love to Sing**: For providing a wonderful holiday soundtrack.
 - **Faith-Based Communities**: For inspiring the need for wholesome entertainment platforms

 ## 📚 Feature Documentation & Visual Guides